mgussekloo/laravel-facet-filter/README.md

 ### Build the index

-Populate the facetrows table.
 This package includes a simple indexer that iterates over a number of models, populating the facetrows table based on the facet definitions.

 ``` php